-Your knee sleeve should feel tight, but not painful, numbing, or uncomfortable.
+Having the best knee sleeves should feel tight, but not painful, numbing, or uncomfortable.
 You should still have a full range of motion and not lose feeling below the knee.
 If you experience any of these problems, loosen the straps or use a larger product.

 You should wear a knee sleeve any time you experience knee pain or swelling!

-In particular, knee sleeves can be beneficial during exercise.
+In particular, knee sleeves can be beneficial as it helps to provide support during training diets and workouts, especially during cardio and weight lifting.
 They can both relieve discomfort from past injuries and prevent future injuries.

 In fact, if you have had a past knee injury, you may experience pain in a variety of different settings including travel.
 Wearing a knee sleeve any time you have a flare-up can ease this pain.